Sufficiency economy: Critiques

-Professor Kevin Hewison, Director of the Carolina Asia Center at the University of North Carolina, is critical of sufficiency economy.
+Professor Kevin Hewison, director of the Carolina Asia Center at the University of North Carolina, has been critical of the sufficiency economy.
 He has written that, "Sufficiency Economy is essentially about keeping the poor in their place.
 The people and organisations that promote SE are a wonderfully contradictory lot.
 The king, promoting moderation, sits at the head of a family and institutional wealth that is huge, based on land ownership and large capitalist corporations.
-The Crown Property Bureau's known institutional wealth is estimated more than US$40 billion....
+The Crown Property Bureau's known institutional wealth is estimated at more than US$40 billion....
 Prime Minister Surayud spends considerable time talking up SE and his government has made huge budget allocations to SE activities.
 Meanwhile, Surayud has declared collections of luxury cars and watches and expensive homes, despite having been on a relatively low military salary his entire career.
 The contradictions are massive.
 For the wealthy, SE means that they can enjoy their wealth so long as they do so within their means.
 For the poor, the advice is to make do.
 In class terms, SE becomes an ideology to justify inequalities.